BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/installingpdmaddins.md

 # How to Install PDM Add-ins

-Installing PDM add-ins from Blue Byte Systems Inc., is a simple process. \\
+Installing PDM add-ins from Blue Byte Systems Inc., is a simple process.
 ## Step 1: Locate the `.cex` File

-After purchasing the add-in, you will receive an order configuration email.
+After purchasing one of our PDM add-ins, you will receive an order email.
 This email contains a link to download the `.cex` file required for the installation.

 ## Step 2: Download and Unblock the `.cex` File